Squarespace/datasheets/docs/getting_oauth_credentials.rst

     .. image:: images/create_oauth_client_id_button.png
         :scale: 65%

-3. Select 'Web application', input a name, and enter Authorized JavaScript origins and Authorized redirect URIs.
-The Authorized JavaScript origins are ``http://localhost:8888`` and ``http://localhost:8080``.
-The Authorized redirect URIs are the same **except with a forward slash (/) appended**.
+3. Select 'Other' to create an internal app and  input a name.

     |